|Watch the Broadcom MASTERS 2011 Highlights Video|

 On a sunny day last January, people flocked to Las Vegas to zip around a parking lot in small vehicles that looked more like colorful eggs than ordinary cars.
 The automobiles were electric, rolled on two wheels instead of four and held only two passengers.
 Thanks to their tiny size, six of the vehicles would fit in a parking spot.
 If the idea of parking such a small car makes you nervous, don’t worry: These cars can park themselves.
 Read MoreScience News for Kids| Sign-up for the SNK E-Blast

-Was the SSP Newsletter forwarded to you and you want to have it delivered monthly to your own inbox?
+Was the Society Newsletter forwarded to you and you want to have it delivered monthly to your own inbox?
 Sign up here.

-Society for Science & the Public publishes and distributes the SSP Newsletter to members, volunteers, and other interested individuals.
-If you believe you received this incorrectly, please contact email@example.com.
+Society for Science & the Public publishes and distributes the Society's Newsletter to members, volunteers, and other interested individuals.
+If you believe you received this incorrectly, please contact firstname.lastname@example.org.